-We support disadvantaged people by providing training, work placements and a direct route into a job.
+We support people furthest from the job market in our local communities by providing training, work placements and a direct route into a job.

 In 2011, we set a target to help a total of 1,200 people further from the jobs market into work by 2020 through our Community Employment Programme.
 We’ve already exceeded that target having now supported over 1,300 people from our local communities into employment since 2011.
 This year our Community Employment Programme has created £1.2m of social value, supporting 187 people into jobs.

 We know working with ex-offenders creates significant social value.
 Getting people into productive and positive work significantly reduces the chances of re-offending.
 For this reason, in September 2018 we launched the UK’s first aerial window cleaning training academy at Her Majesty’s Prison & Young Offender Institution Isis, in partnership with our charity partner Bounce Back and our service partner Not Just Cleaning Ltd.